predibase/llm_distillation_playbook/README.md

 Perfectly balanced is not necessary, nor necessarily better.

-For example, it could be that the non-toxic examples are more difficult to detect than the toxic ones, so the model may very well benefit from having more examples of the more difficult class while having fewer examples of the easier classes.
+For example, it could be that the non-toxic examples are more difficult to detect than the toxic ones, so the model may very well benefit from having more examples of more difficult classes while having fewer examples of easier classes.

-In general, it’s hard to know what the best "balance" is upfront, or, for non-classification tasks, how to balance the dataset in the first place.
+Upfront, it's hard to know what the best "balance" is, or, for non-classification tasks, how to measure or productively change the balance of the dataset in the first place.

 The higher-level idea is that if you have good test set(s), then when you do model evaluation with (unintentionally) imbalanced training data, you’ll be able to spot bias patterns that clue you into dataset distribution adjustments.